off-court-creations/houston/sprints/README.md

 - `scope.yaml` — linked epics, stories, subtasks, and bugs committed to the sprint.
 - `notes.md` — free-form notes, retro items, or planning outcomes.

-Files will be generated via the `stardate sprint` commands in later phases.
+Files will be generated via the `houston sprint` commands in later phases.